Aries

 Imagine a three-piece business suit, well-tailored.
 Or a uniform of any kind.
 Any planet in the sign of Capricorn is expressing itself in a businesslike, serious way, disposing that planet toward structure and order.
 Capricorn is ambitious and demands that something be built.
 Capricorn reminds us to be self-disciplined and professional, and to be aware of our reputation.

 Pluto in Capricorn is kind of like the figure of Death wearing a business suit.
 Pluto is destroying the old and birthing the new through business and discipline.
 Pluto in Capricorn says: “I won’t be happy until everything we know about how to run a business or government is destroyed and rebuilt.
 What is ‘order’ really?
 What is ‘structure?’
 What is ‘discipline?’
 I must get to the essence of these things and to do so I may have to burn away everything on the surface until what is true underneath is revealed.”
-Pluto will be in Capricorn until 2023—plenty of time for big changes to be made.
+Pluto will be in Capricorn until 2024 ends—there’s still time for big changes to be made.

 Aquarius